cyb3rxp/awesome-soc/detection_engineering.md

 # Everything-as-code (DevSecOps)

 The idea here is to follow the 'as-code' approach, wherever possible, with a central repository as a versioning system and source of truth.
-This, in order to achieve automation, quality controls, resilience (restore previous version in case something breaks), R&D with PDCA, etc. For instance, based on experience, this is applicable to SIEM rules, SOA playbooks, SOP, etc. This,
+This, in order to achieve automation, quality controls, resilience (restore previous version in case something breaks), R&D with PDCA, etc. For instance, based on experience, this is applicable to SIEM rules, SOA playbooks, SOP, etc.

 ## Required tools:
 * My recommendation: [GitLab](https://about.gitlab.com/) (or equivalent)